GaloisInc/grift/README.md

 # riscv-tools

-A general-purpose RISC-V library for Haskell
+A general-purpose RISC-V library for Haskell (for use in SSITH)

 ## Overview
 The RISC-V ISA (instruction set architecture) is an open-source ISA developed at UC